 At the Tammy Walker Cancer Center patients never feel like they are fighting the battle against cancer alone.
 We take a team approach using many different specialties to help patients through every aspect of the disease.
 Treating the disease is only one aspect.
 Helping patients handle all the challenges that go along with treatment is the comprehensive care we deliver.

 The nutritional care of patients with cancer can be very complex and must be individualized.
 At the Tammy Walker Cancer Center our registered dietitian is trained to work with cancer patients and will ensure that all patients have the tools needed to maintain energy for successful treatment.
+Watch a video to learn more about nutrition during & after cancer treatment.

 For more information about nutrition and cancer call Jeanne Byquist, cancer program dietitian, at 785-452-4849.